Bob Pritikin: Chenery Mansion

 In 1986, Pritikin built a French neoclassical facade mansion at 47 Chenery Street for himself in the quiet residential neighborhood of Glen Park, San Francisco.
 The building, also known as "Chenery House", was the largest private property in the city, featuring a swimming pool inside a second story living room.
-In 2009, Guy Colwell painted a 70 foot mural on the exterior of the house.
+In 2009, Guy Colwell painted a 70-foot mural on the exterior of the house.

 Pritikin was notorious for throwing eccentric parties at the house, including political fundraisers, an annual Labor Day party for 850 people, and a yearly passover seder.
 His concluding "Last Supper Passover" (2008) was held as a fundraiser for the Leukemia & Lymphoma Society co-hosted by nominee 2008 Woman of the Year, Daphne Evans, a cancer survivor and founder of Heaven's Door Oncology, a cancer foundation.

 Pritkin was an avid classical musical saw performer, often hosting performances.
 Frequent performers, other than Pritikin himself, have included Bob Weir and Ratdog, Carol Channing, and Tammy Faye Messner.
 Other guests over the years have ranged from Mickey Rooney to Liberace.
 In one event he bussed thirty guests to San Jose for dinner at the Wendy's that was the site of the infamous chili finger incident.

 Pritikin is a collector of many things.
 His art collection is said to be worth at least $40 million.
 In 2007 he paid $100,000 for one of Hitler's Globes—a world globe that Adolf Hitler had used to plan submarine warfare from his Eagle's Nest compound in the Bavarian Alps, and was taken to California by an American soldier in 1945.
 In an interview, he claimed it would make a good counterpart to his Benny Bufano sculptures, which celebrated world peace.
 A replica of the globe was prominently featured in Valkyrie, the thriller about a real-life plot to assassinate Hitler, leading Pritikin to complain that it had been done without his permission.

 In 2004 Pritikin offered to bequeath the mansion to the City of San Francisco for use as an official mayoral residence, but the city rejected his plans.

 The house was used for a period as a rental event center.
 In 2009, he announced plans to operate his home as a museum.
-It opened as the private, not-for-profit Pritikini Museum.
-In 2018, the house went on the market at $12.5 million USD, and later was reduced to $5.5 million USD.
+It opened as the private, not-for-profit Pritikin Museum.
+In 2018, the house went on the market at US$12.5 million, and later was reduced to US$5.5 million.

 Controversies

-In 2014, Pritikin claimed in a self-biographical video that he stands at the origins of the word "Google" because he used decades ago it in a headline of an ad in the Sierra Club, "don't money up the google".
+In 2014, Pritikin claimed in a self-biographical video that he stands at the origins of the word "Google" because he used it decades ago in a headline of an ad in the Sierra Club, "don't muddy up the googol".